-26 Years Ago: Garth Brooks Releases Debut Album
+27 Years Ago: Garth Brooks Releases His Debut Album

 At the time of Garth Brooks‘ release, the Oklahoma native was already storming up the charts with the record’s first single, “Much Too Young (to Feel This Damn Old),” which became his first Top 10 hit.
-His freshman disc spawned three more Top 10 singles, including the follow-up single, “If Tomorrow Never Comes,” which became Brooks’ first No. 1 hit.
+His freshman disc spawned three more Top 10 singles, including his second single, “If Tomorrow Never Comes,” which became Brooks’ first No. 1 hit.

 Brooks, who co-wrote five of the 10 songs on the album, admits that he had no idea how much his life would be affected by his freshman project.